20) Scream 3: Opening Scene (0:00:00-0:09:25)

 This is the best scene in Scream 4 and I don’t think anybody will disagree.
 It’s initially pretty damn funny and above all else, a terrifying reminder of how scary Ghostface can be.

-Jill and Kirby are at home watching Shaun Of The Dead.
-Next door, Olivia decides to take her chances and stay at home by herself – she refuses to be in the same house as Sidney Prescott.
-We get it.
 Also, can we talk about how terrible of a mother Olivia’s mom is?
 Two students have been butchered and Olivia receives a threatening phone call from the killer who did it.
 So where is Olivia’s mom?
 At her boyfriends??
 Dicks before kids, I suppose.

 Anyway, Jill decides to prank Olivia with Kirby’s phone when she receives a call on her own cell from Trevor.
 Except it isn’t Trever.
 It’s Ghostface, the moment turning serious when he proclaims to be standing in the bedroom closet.